ChandanEvuri/ChandanEvuri/README.md

 - 🌱 I’m currently learning **Deep Learning**

-- 👨‍💻 All of my projects are available at [https://linktr.ee/chandanevuri](https://linktr.ee/chandanevuri)

 - 💬 Ask me about **Machine Learning, Data Science**

 - 📫 How to reach me **chandan.evuri@gmail.com**